 Our Asian sailing trips follow a simple recipe.
 Start with a generous scoop of aquamarine water and secret strips of golden sand (remember to remove all traces of tourist crowds).
-Throw in a handful of rare corals and tropical fish, then add a dash of nautical navigating.
+Throw in a handful of rare corals and tropical fish, then add a dash of nautical navigation.
 Leave to simmer while you nap and work on that Thailand tan, then take off the heat and slow it right down with a guided trek to some jungle-covered ruins.
-Serve with a sizzling stir-fry courtesy of your on-board chef and a jaw-dropping island sunset for good measure.
+Serve with a sizzling stir-fry courtesy of your onboard chef and a jaw-dropping island sunset for good measure.
 Want to try the recipe for yourself?
-We’ve got just the sailing tour for you…
+We’ve got the perfect sailing tour for you…

 Our sailing trips in Asia

 Highlights of Asia sailing

 Thailand is very close to the equator but outside the cyclone zone of the Pacific and Indian Oceans, which means calm waters and idyllic sailing almost all year round.
 The dry season (November to April) is generally the best choice: there’s less chance of monsoonal rain and the balmy 30-degree days make for some wonderfully refreshing swims off the back of the boat.
 During the wet season (May to October), winds are better for sailing, but heavy rains can often blow in unpredictably.

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).
 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.